 - CoC Score.
-Up to 50 points in direct proportion to the score received on the CoC Application - Need for the Project.
-Up to 25 points based on the extent the CoC quantifies the need - Quality of the Project Applicant.
-Up to 25 points based on the previous performance.
+Up to 50 points in direct proportion to the score received on the CoC Application - CoC Collaboration with DV Providers.
+Up to 10 points direct proportion to the score received on DV rating factors the CoC Application. - Project Need.
+Up to 10 points based on the extent the CoC quantifies the need. - Quality of the Project Applicant Experience.
+Up to 15 points based on the previous performance. - Inclusion of Victim-Centered Practices.
+Up to 8 points based on the quality of the project's plan to address the housing and safety needs of survivors by adopting victim-centered practices (e.g.,